fdbozzo/foxbin2prg/docs/FoxBin2Prg_Internals.md

 Configuring this setting to 1 will check the inclusion of all file[.baseclass].class.vc2 files annotated on file.vc2 main file, otherwise no checking is made and when reconstructing the vcx/scx all files containing the file.class.ext naming will be included in the _Binary_ (useful when you want to add external classes to the library).
-This only used if import file is in file[.baseclass].class.tx2 syntax.
+This is only used, if import file is in file[.baseclass].class.tx2 syntax.
 Ignored for RedirectClassType: 2

 #### Note
-If you dont use the redirect setting, an individual vcx/scx file will be generated.
+If you don't use the redirect setting, an individual vcx/scx file will be generated.
-This can be useful if you want to divide a big library in smaller pieces_
+This can be useful if you want to divide a big library in smaller pieces.

 #### Note
 This is true for SCX files as well.
 SCX files may contain a form and a dataenvironment.